damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 - JavaScript
 ---

+_This post has been tagged with "Flow", but everything bar the final set of examples translates directly to TypeScript 2+ (with `--strictNullChecks` turned on).
+Also, this post has been [mirrored to Medium](https://medium.com/@damncabbage/effective-types-parameterised-types-a-friendly-primer-flow-fce991a9a191) because heck why not._

-_"Parameterised Types"_ are a feature of Flow, TypeScript, and a growing collection of other languages.
+"Parameterised Types" are a feature of Flow, TypeScript, and a growing collection of other languages.
 They're a way to punch holes in a type definition, leaving it to a later user to fill the gaps with specific types.
 They're a tool for letting you create type definitions that are both generic and reusable, and also as a tool for us to work on functions while excluding details we don't care about.

 This is a little hard to relate in a sentence or two, so let's get straight to it.
 Here's a few type declarations: